Hamilton Masakadza

 He was a right-handed batsman and occasional right-arm medium-pace bowler.
 His brothers, Shingirai Masakadza and Wellington Masakadza, also played for Zimbabwe; all three have played domestically for the Mountaineers.

 He became the first player to score multiple 150-plus scores in a series or tournament, where he achieved the feat against Kenya in 2009.
 In October 2018, during Zimbabwe's tour to South Africa, Masakadza became the fourth cricketer for Zimbabwe to play in 200 One Day International (ODI) matches.

-In September 2019, Masakadza announced that he would retire from international cricket, following the conclusion of the 2019–20 Bangladesh Tri-Nation Series.
+In September 2019, Masakadza announced that he would retire from international cricket following the conclusion of the 2019–20 Bangladesh Tri-Nation Series.
 On 20 September 2019, he played in his final international cricket match for Zimbabwe, against Afghanistan.
-In October 2019, he was appointed as Zimbabwe Cricket's director of cricket.
+In October 2019, Masakadza was appointed as Zimbabwe Cricket's director of cricket.

 Early and domestic career

-In February 2000, aged just 16 and still a schoolboy at Churchill School, Masakadza became the first black Zimbabwean, and youngest player to score a first-class century.
+In February 2000, aged just 16 and still a schoolboy at Churchill School, Masakadza became the first black Zimbabwean, and the youngest player to score a first-class century.
 He made his Test debut soon after, in July 2001, against the West Indies in Harare.
 In his team's second innings, he made 119, thus becoming – at the age of 17 years and 354 days – the youngest player to make a century on his Test debut.
-However, he only held this record for less than two months, before it was broken by Bangladesh's Mohammad Ashraful.
+However, he held this record for less than two months, before it was broken by Bangladesh's Mohammad Ashraful.

 After briefly putting his professional cricket career on hold to study at the University of the Free State, Masakadza was recalled to the national team in late 2004 following the rebel crisis, and has maintained a regular presence since.

 He was the leading run-scorer for Mountaineers in the 2017–18 Pro50 Championship, with 317 runs in six matches.